-This section describes practices to improve query performance in Delta Lake.
+This article describes best practices when using Delta Lake.

 Provide data location hints